What are Piles?

 Prognosis

-The prognosis for Piles is generally good and most cases resolve spontaneously or with conservative management.
-There is a higher chance of recurrence in cases that are managed conservatively or non-surgically when compared to surgically managed cases.
+The prognosis for piles is generally good, and most cases resolve spontaneously or with conservative management.
+There is a higher chance of recurrence in managed conservatively or non-surgically circumstances when compared to surgically managed cases.
 Surgical complications occur in less than 5% of the cases.

 When to contact the doctor or hospital? / How to identify the emergency or complications?